Dr Dangs Lab

 Question: Why is HbA1c important for people with diabetes?

-Answer: HbA1c provides a comprehensive view of blood sugar control over time, helping with diabetes management
+Answer: HbA1c provides a comprehensive view of blood sugar control over time, helping with diabetes management.

 Question: What is a normal HbA1c level, and what level is considered diabetic?